Scifabric/pybossa.js/doc/library.rst

 to the pybossa.presentTask method.
 First we will need to check that we are not getting an empty object, as it will mean that there are no more available tasks for the current user.
-In that case, we should hide the skeleton, and say thanks to the user as he has participated in all the tasks of the application.
+In that case, we should hide the skeleton, and say thanks to the user as he has participated in all the tasks of the project.

 If the task object is not empty, then we have task to load into the *skeleton*.